- Fulbright Awards

 Limited sickness and accident benefit coverage is also included.

 Additionally, Fulbright scholars in the UK are invited to participate in a wide range of events, and benefit from a variety of additional opportunities provided by the Fulbright Commission.
 Staff members guide scholars through the UK visa application process and assist them with opening UK bank accounts.
-An annual 3-day Orientation takes place in mid-September; a 4 day Fulbright Forum highlights a specific place or region of the UK each January (Belfast in 2015); and a farewell ‘End-cap’ is planned around the end of June (Glasgow in 2014).
+An annual 3-day Orientation takes place in mid-September; a 4 day Fulbright Forum highlights a specific place or region of the UK each January (Manchester in 2016); and a farewell ‘End-cap’ is planned around the end of June (Stirling in 2015).
 Scholars also benefit from free institutional memberships with The Royal Society for the Encouragement of Arts, Manufactures & Commerce (RSA), The National Trust/The Royal Oak Foundationand The English-Speaking Union (ESU) and are invited to participate as a judge in the Institute of Ideas Debating Matters competition.
 Scholars are also encouraged to deliver a free public lecture at the prestigious Gresham College (est. 1597) in London.
 Scholars are provided with a UK alumni mentor and the Commission seeks to introduce visiting US Scholars to relevant senior/high-profile contacts in the UK.

 Depending on the timing of the visit, Scholars may also be able to attend the annual EU/NATO conference held in Belgium, the annual Fulbright Workshop in Berlin, and/or the Fulbright Northern Ireland Interchanges Seminar.
 Additionally, Scholars may have the opportunity to meet with contacts in other EU countries under the Inter-Country Lecturing Programme held jointly amongst the European Fulbright Commissions.